 The following types of charging approaches work with Good Cars:

 - Locations fitted with a Type 1 charger that plugs directly into the Nissan Leaf.
-These charge at around 40km/h.
+These charge at around 20km/h.

 - DC fast-charger will charge the car at approx 300km/hr.
-It uses the second charge port installed in our cars called the CHAdeMO socket.
-You need a dedicated phone app to access these chargers.
+These are mostly coming with 2 charge cables.
+One is the "CHADEMO" cable suitable for the Leaf.
+The other is the CSS cable suitable for the Hyundai.
+You normally need a dedicated phone app to access these chargers.

 As you drive your electric car you will become familiar with your local chargers and their location.
 If you need to plan a trip and see if the charger is compatible with your car, a searchable database of all available chargers is available via PlugShare.
-You can also map our trips and what chargers you will need with the Better Route Planner website
+You can also map your trips and what chargers you will need with the Better Route Planner website.

 Home solar (PV) with your EV